IsaiahElskamp/COMP2600_A2_Elskamp_Izzy/README.md

 #### GitHub Repository Setup

 In order to host your website on GitHub pages, you first need to create a repository.

+1. Log in to your GitHub account and click the ``+`` button in the top right corner.
+2. Click ``New Repository``.
+3. Enter a name, and leave all other settings as default.
+4. Click ``Create Repository``.
+5. Copy the url of your repository from your browser once you are inside.
+For example, mine would look like: https://github.com/IsaiahElskamp/COMP2600_A2_Elskamp_Izzy.git

 #### Git Setup

 #### GitHub Pages Setup